alxgomz/nagios-plugin-alfresco-search-services/README.md

-  -w WARNING            Warning threshold for Nagios style monitoring -c CRITICAL           Critical threshold for Nagios style monitoring --item ITEM           Name of item to monitor (see above for details)
+  -w WARNING            Warning threshold for Nagios style monitoring -c CRITICAL           Critical threshold for Nagios style monitoring --item ITEM           Name of item to monitor (see above for details) --relaxed             do not trigger alerts on error in handlers neither warning on handelrs' timeouts
 ```

 ### SSL enabled Solr